mapbox/pxm-manifest-specification/pxm-manifest-spec.md

 - `sources` : a list of source images to process
 - `info` : the parameters for the render
+- `version` : the version string for the manifest document
+- `submitter` : Mapbox user id

 We will discuss each below.